wzwright/mlhNotifier/README.md

 # mlhNotifier
-emails subscribers when MLH posts a new hackathon
+Emails subscribers when MLH posts a new hackathon

+Written in PHP